bongohive-internship/css-introduction-2-comforts/README.md

 ## - Nav bar

-### using basic reset with CSS universal selectors select any type of elements in an HTML page.
+### Using basic reset with CSS universal selectors select any type of elements in an HTML page.
 It matches a single element.
 An asterisk ( i.e. "*" ) is used to denote a CSS universal selector.
 An asterisk can also be followed by a selector.
 This is useful when you want to set a style for of all the elements of an HTML page or for all of the elements within an element of an HTML page.

 ### in the main.css file add the following
 ```